-Maybe not a typical stop when visiting Manchester but I lived here for about a year and loved the architecture, being near the water, and the social life.
+Maybe not a typical stop when visiting Manchester, but I lived here for a year and loved the architecture, being near the water, and the social life.
 Salford Quays is primarily known for being home of BBC and ITV and the Lowry Theatre, but also just across the water, you can see Old Trafford, for the football fans.
 There is also a mall, some excellent restaurants, and my favorite grocery store in England, Booths.
 If you are a foodie and love to browse local shops, add this to your list!
 You can even grab lunch here.

 Additionally, not far from here is the Trafford Center, the second largest shopping center in England.
 This mall is beautiful and massive, and a sight to see during the holidays.
 It also boasts the largest food court in Europe and we all know how I feel about food…haha.

-Favorite Places to Eat
+Places to Eat in Manchester